 Gujarat: 3 dead after structure at bullet train project collapses

-This is the second fatal accident at the bullet train project site in recent months.
+Another worker has been trapped in the debris while two others have been rescued from the site.
+Emergency response teams are at the scene.

-Three of the four workers trapped in the collapse of an under-construction structure for the Mumbai-Ahmedabad bullet train project near Vasad in Anand district on Tuesday have died.
-One person was rescued and is receiving treatment at a hospital.
+Three workers died in the collapse of an under-construction structure for the Mumbai-Ahmedabad bullet train project near Vasad in Anand district on Tuesday.
+A fourth worker, who was also trapped, was rescued and is being treated at a hospital.

 “Three workers have died in this incident.
 Two workers were initially taken to hospital for treatment, where one of them succumbed to injuries.
 Another worker who was trapped in the debris was also found dead.
 The surviving worker is currently receiving treatment at the hospital,” Anand district superintendent of police Gaurav Jasani told HT.

+Also Read: Gujarat cop killed while trying to catch SUV smuggling illegal liquor

-The National High Speed Rail Corporation Limited (NHSRCL), which is implementing the project, had earlier confirmed that four labourers were trapped between concrete blocks at the construction site.
-Emergency response teams, including police and fire brigade officials, rushed to the scene as soon as the collapse was reported.
+The National High Speed Rail Corporation Limited (NHSRCL), which is implementing the project, had earlier said that four workers were trapped between concrete blocks at the construction site.

+Also Read: 4 children of a family die in locked car in Gujarat: Police

+It added that emergency response teams, including police and fire brigade officials, were at the spot.

 This is the second fatal accident at the bullet train project site in recent months.
 In August this year, one labourer was crushed to death and at least six others were injured after a part of the construction crane collapsed near Kambola village in Vadodara district.

-The Mumbai-Ahmedabad High Speed Rail Corridor, India's first bullet train project, spans 508 kilometers and will run trains at speeds of up to 320 kilometers per hour.
-The project incorporates Japanese Shinkansen technology and aims to reduce reduce travel time between the two cities from six hours to about two hours.
+The Mumbai-Ahmedabad High Speed Rail Corridor, India’s first bullet train project, spans 508 kilometres and is expected to have trains operating at speeds of up to 320 kilometres per hour.
+The project incorporates Japanese Shinkansen technology and aims to reduce the travel time between the two cities from six hours to two.

-Railways Minister Ashwini Vaishnaw had earlier this year announced at the Vibrant Gujarat Global Summit 2024 that the high-speed train will begin operations between Surat and Billimora in South Gujarat in 2026.
+Railways minister Ashwini Vaishnaw earlier this year announced at the Vibrant Gujarat Global Summit 2024 that the high-speed train will begin operations between Surat and Billimora in South Gujarat in 2026.